-Take advantage of this to install the expansion pack to manage USB 2.0 and 3.0, which will allow you to prepare the SD card using Etcher at the end of the creation of the image.
+Take advantage of this to install the expansion pack to manage USB 2.0 and 3.0, which will allow you to prepare the SD board using Etcher at the end of the creation of the image.
 Once downloaded, just run the executable to add the extension to VirtualBox.

 Then go to retrieve the image of Ubuntu 16.04 Desktop version here.
 The choice of language is made at the time of installation.

 Once recovered, launch VirtualBox and click New

 Name the machine, for example Ubuntu 16.04.
 VirtualBox is able to pre-select the system type and version.
 Next

 Specify 2048MB for the memory size (or more if you want).
 It is possible to change the amount of memory at any time (when the virtual machine is stopped).

 Choose Create virtual hard disk now and then Create.